In the better late than never category, I decided it was high time I jotted a little something about the Holidays.

 But back to that picture Scott took.
 The highlight of the picture is Weston.
 Sweet little naked Weston.
 Naked with a New Years Eve party hat on.
 He is headed purposefully into the kitchen to once again turn all the lights off, because that is what you do when your are two years old.

 OK.
-Full disclosure… while there IS a photo of naked Weston in a New Years Eve party hat, and it does sum up the fun and frenzy of our Christmas gathering, the rest are just pictures I carry in my mind’s eye.
+Full disclosure… while there IS a photo of naked Weston in a New Years Eve party hat, and it does sum up the fun and frenzy of our Christmas gathering, his mother would not be happy with me posting it, the rest are just pictures I carry in my mind’s eye.
 But those are the best kind of pictures… right?

 Allright… Here are the details….